kingdonb/github-actions-demo/README.md

 * [Flux Core Concepts](https://fluxcd.io/docs/concepts/)
 * [Get Started with Flux](https://fluxcd.io/docs/get-started/)

 If you've seen our Get Started examples before, a basic Helm and Kustomize example with Staging and Production follows:

 * [Flux Helm/Kustomize Example](https://github.com/fluxcd/flux2-kustomize-helm-example)

 The `podinfo` examples in this repository show a few different methods of automating delivery with Flux.

-The Podinfo repository drives GitHub Actions.
+The Podinfo repository drives GitHub Actions to build container images and publish Helm charts.
 This is a combined demonstration of GitHub Actions and Flux.

 Find the podinfo fork that I have marked up with those examples [here](https://github.com/kingdonb/podinfo/tree/master/.github/workflows#readme).